duncanmcclean/cookie-notice/README.md

 If you discover a security vulnerability, please report it to Duncan straight away, [via email](mailto:duncan@doublethree.digital).
 Please don't report security issues through GitHub Issues.

+## Official Support

+If you're in need of some help with Cookie Notice, [send me an email](mailto:help@doublethree.digital) and I'll do my best to help!
+(I'll usually respond within a day)

 <!-- statamic:hide -->

 ---